mahdis-repo/Iris-Classification/README.md

 ## Note:
 This is a fairly small dataset, so maybe I try this experimental process later on a larger dataset.

+Also, instead of copy pasting many lines, I could have created a function in order to implement the architecture and layers.
+I did this in my other project, **Image Localization with CNNs**.